 - Employer health care providers.
 An employer may require an injured employee to choose a health care provider from a designated list and receive treatment from that provider for an initial 90 day period.
 In order for this rule to take effect, however, the employer must properly post a list and give written notice to employees of their medical treatment rights before any injury occurs.

 - Specific Loss benefits.
 An injured worker who loses a body part through amputation, or loses a bodily function such as hearing or vision, may be eligible for specific loss benefits in addition to wage loss benefits.

 - Death benefits.
 If a worker dies due to a work injury within 300 weeks of the date of the injury, his or her family and dependents may have the right to receive weekly benefits and money for burial expenses.

-Contact Larry Pitt & Associates for more information
+Contact Larry Pitt & Associates for More Information Regarding Workers’ Compensation Benefits

 For the last 35 years, the Philadelphia law firm of Larry Pitt & Associates has helped injured workers get the benefits they need to start their recovery.
-If you have questions about your eligibility for workers’ compensation in PA, or if you wish to schedule a free consultation with use, please call 888.PITT.LAW or fill out the contact form for more information about workers’ compensation.
-Larry Pitt & Associates helps throughout Berks, Bucks, Chester, Delaware, Montgomery and Philadelphia Counties in Pennsylvania.
+If you have questions about your eligibility for workers’ compensation in PA, or if you wish to schedule a free consultation with use, please call 1-888-PITT-LAW or fill out the contact form for more information about workers’ compensation.
+Larry Pitt & Associates helps throughout Berks County, Bucks County, Chester County, Delaware County, Montgomery County and Philadelphia County.